KenPowerClassroom/LGame-TeamD/mvp.md

 ### Move timer
 - There will be no limit on how long a player can take to make their move
 ### No Visual Aids
-- There will be no highlighted sqyares suggesting extra movies
+- There will be no highlighted squares suggesting a valid move
 ### Undo move
 - The player's move will be final.
 They will not be able to undo their move before they choose whether or not to move a neutral piece and the turn changes.
 ### Text display for number of possible moves
-- There will not be a counter indicating how many moves a player can make per turn.
+- There will not be a counter indicating how many valid moves a player has remaining.
 ### Customised boards, player pieces, unlockable skins
 - There will be no extra visuals apart from the basic sprites maybe red/blue L blocks, white board, and black neutral pieces.
-### Drag, rotate, flip and drop pieces (we have a different method to place the squares)
-- The player will not be able to pick up their pieces and rotate / flip them using keys.
-There will be no visual effect of this manner.
-Instead the player will use the cursor to draw an L shape on the board and it will be calculated if that is an acceptable move.
-Rotations and flips will in effect take place, it's just the player will not be able to see them occur or do them manually.

 ## List of stories needed to complete the MVP `aim for 8 stories`